xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 100000
      - Code-Llama-Python is a fine-tuned version of the Code-Llama LLM, specializing in Python.

+   * - :ref:`codegeex4 <models_llm_codegeex4>`
+     - chat
+     - 131072
+     - the open-source version of the latest CodeGeeX4 model series

    * - :ref:`codeqwen1.5 <models_llm_codeqwen1.5>`
      - generate
      - 65536